theturtle32/WebSocket-Node/README.md

 * Internet Explorer 10 (Preview) (Protocol Version 13)
 * Safari 6 (Protocol Version 13)

-***Safari older than 6.0 is not supported at this time as it uses an old draft of WebSockets***
+***Safari older than 6.0 is not supported since it uses a very old draft of WebSockets***

-**Note about FireFox:  Old versions of Firefox [used a prefixed constructor name](https://developer.mozilla.org/en/WebSockets/WebSockets_reference/WebSocket) in their client side JavaScript, MozWebSocket().**

 I made a decision early on to explicitly avoid maintaining multiple slightly different copies of the same code just to support the browsers currently in the wild.
 The major browsers that support WebSocket are on a rapid-release schedule (with the exception of Safari) and now that the final version of the protocol has been [published as an official RFC](http://datatracker.ietf.org/doc/rfc6455/), it won't be long before support in the wild stabilizes on that version.
 My client application is in Flash/ActionScript 3, so for my purposes I'm not dependent on the browser implementations.  *I made an exception to my stated intention here to support protocol version 8 along with 13, since only one minor thing changed and it was trivial to handle conditionally.*  The library now interoperates with other clients and servers implementing draft -08 all the way up through the final RFC.

-***If you need to simultaneously support older production browser versions that had implemented draft-75/draft-76/draft-00, take a look here: https://gist.github.com/1428579***
+***If you need to simultaneously support legacy browser versions that had implemented draft-75/draft-76/draft-00, take a look here: https://gist.github.com/1428579***

 For a WebSocket client written in ActionScript 3, see my [AS3WebScocket](https://github.com/Worlize/AS3WebSocket) project.